meetuparchive/sassquatch/README.md

-# SassQuatch
+# Sassquatch
-SassQuatch is a CSS foundation and framework for [Meetup](http://www.meetup.com), built with [Sass](http://sass-lang.com/).
+Sassquatch is a CSS foundation and framework for [Meetup](http://www.meetup.com), built with [Sass](http://sass-lang.com/).

 - - -

 ## Installation

-SassQuatch can be installed or updated via the [bower](https://github.com/twitter/bower) package manager, which requires Node 0.8.0 or higher:
+Sassquatch can be installed or updated via the [bower](https://github.com/twitter/bower) package manager, which requires Node 0.8.0 or higher:

 	$ bower install sassquatch

-SassQuatch will be installed in `./components/sassquatch` unless you've customized your bower install directory.
+Sassquatch will be installed in `./components/sassquatch` unless you've customized your bower install directory.

 - - -

 ## Usage

-### Using SassQuatch with CSS
+### Using Sassquatch with CSS

-This package contains a minified compiled CSS file for both mobile and desktop SassQuatch.
+This package contains a minified compiled CSS file for both mobile and desktop Sassquatch.

 #### Desktop CSS